-APPENDIX C PERFORMANCE REVIEW
+APPENDIX C Performance Review

-In order to ensure that the Senior Advisor Program is of high quality and of continuing value, it is important periodically to review the performance of the providers.
+To ensure that the Senior Advisor Program is of high quality and of continuing value, it is important periodically to review the performance of the providers.

-- It is recommended that the state sponsor conducts a review of its program policy, the program's effectiveness and the year's activity at a board of directors meeting at least every two years.
-Senior Advisors should be invited to this discussion. - In addition, one year after the initial appointment of a Senior Advisor, a review of his/her performance shall be conducted to identify successes, areas for improvement and to determine if the Senior Advisor should be reappointed. - A sample Senior Advisor Performance Review form can be found here and is provided to assist sponsors in establishing a process.
-This form is based on the process used in California.
-For illustrative purposes, the list of expectations is taken from the recommended state sponsor policy, however, the actual list should be determined by the state sponsor and the Senior Advisor. - When it is time for the review process, Senior Advisors are asked to complete a selfevaluation using this form or another developed by the state sponsor, followed by a conversation with the designated state sponsor representative.
-The Senior Advisor and the state sponsor are encouraged to obtain input from members and others who have had experience with the program to ensure as thorough of a review as possible. - If reappointed, a performance review following the same process should be undertaken at least every two years. - ICMA, as part of the affiliation agreement monitoring process, will review the performance of both partners in support of the Senior Advisor program.
+- It is recommended that the state sponsor conduct a review of its program policy, the program's effectiveness, and the year's activity at a board of directors meeting at least every two years.
+Senior Advisors should be invited to this discussion. - In addition, one year after the initial appointment of a Senior Advisor, a review of his/her performance shall be conducted to identify successes and areas for improvement and to determine if the Senior Advisor should be reappointed. - A sample Senior Advisor Self-Assessment is provided to assist sponsors in establishing a process (See Appendix J).
+For illustrative purposes, the list of expectations is taken from the recommended state sponsor policy, however, the actual list should be determined by the state sponsor and the Senior Advisor. - When it is time for the review process, Senior Advisors are asked to complete a self-evaluation using this form or another developed by the state sponsor, followed by a conversation with the designated state sponsor representative.
+The Senior Advisor and the state sponsor are encouraged to obtain input from members and others who have had experience with the program to ensure a thorough review. - If reappointed, a performance review following the same process should be undertaken at least every two years. - ICMA, as part of the affiliation agreement monitoring process, will review the performance of both partners in support of the Senior Advisor program.

-APPENDIX D
+APPENDIX D Activity and Expense Reports